yosra-harbaoui/AMT-Bootcamp-Project-1/README.md

 ### Access
 You can use the application by entering the following URL:  http://localhost:8080/bootcamp/
  >**Note:**
- If you are using Docker Tools, you can access the application the following URL: http://192.168.99.100:8080/bootcamp/
+ If you are using Docker Tools, you can access the application using the following URL: http://192.168.99.100:8080/bootcamp/
-If you face any porblem while using the login functionality (specially while using Chrome), you have to clear browser data.
+If you face any problem while using the login functionality (specially while using Chrome), you have to clear your browser cache.

  ### Usage
  Every user can manage and use the list of cars.